vbmobile/mobile-id-wallet-documentation/docs/Features/MobileIdWalletSDK/Documents/Index.md

 	        }
 	    }

-	    /// Get/Fetch document by id
-	    func getDocumentById() {
+	    /// Retrieves a specific document from the wallet using its unique identifier. func getDocumentById() {
 	        Task {
 	            let documentId = "your_document_id"